i-love-flamingo/flamingo-carotene/packages/flamingo-carotene-core/README.md

 # Module `flamingo-carotene-core`
 This is the core module of the flamingo-carotene library.
-It provides the "flamingo-carotene" command and the logic to load all the other modules.
+It provides the "flamingo-carotene" command and the logic to load all the other modules and dispatch commands.

 ## How to use
 Run:
 ```
 yarn add flamingo-carotene-core -D
 ```

 And you will be able to use the cli tool of flamingo-carotene.
 ```
 $ yarn flamingo-carotene {command} [option(s)]